Apoc101/Win-Debloat/README.md

 #### Why is disabling Hybernation not recommended for Laptop users?

-Hybernation is critical to maintaining a laptop's battery charge by automatically "putting it to sleep" after a certain amount of time that it's inactive.
+Hybernation is critical to maintain a laptop's battery charge by automatically "putting it to sleep" after a certain amount of time that it's inactive.
 Disabling this will drastically reduce the usable charge on a laptop.

 #### What do I do if I found a bug or have a question?